DuyBaloo/DuyBaloo.github.io/README.md

 - Automate calculating nutrition statistics for recipes based on the ingredients and servings.
 - Recipe organization by different categories (e.g. favorites, courses (breakfast, lunch, dinner, etc.), vegan, etc.).
-- Meal planning, the user can pin a particular recipe to the date he wants to cook it.
+- Meal planning, users can pin a particular recipe to the date they want to cook it.